torqueforge/poodii-2018-oct/bowling/tasks.md

 1. Change Game so that it can interact with _any_ scoresheet.

 1. Adapt ClassicScoresheet for use in a Game.
-      (Consider where it's output is going.)
+      (Consider where its output is going.)

 1. Use ClassicScoresheet instead of DetailedScoresheet in a Game